red0xff/blog/content/posts/google_summer_of_code_2020.md

 some kind of binary search to leak bytes of data, or for example, cases where the results of the query are truncated of a given length, the module writer has to leak substrings, and concatenate them.

-The aim of my project is to add a library that takes care of all these issues, making module writing easier in the case of SQL injections.
+The aim of my project was to add a library that takes care of all these issues, making module writing easier in the case of SQL injections, I wanted the library to:

+- Support not only HTTP, allow the user to handle connection with the server.
+- Have module writers run SQL directly, whether the SQL injection is blind or not.
+- Have methods for enumerating table names, column names, whatever is useful and commonly done when doing SQL injection.

 # <span id='7aef9d0c5402a915a1f7711fd90218ed'>Community-Bonding period</span>